Jnyambok/IBM_Challenge/README.md

-Nyambok_IBM_Challenge - This document include the python notebook Nyambok_ThoughtProcess - This document include the document
+Nyambok_IBM_Challenge - This document include the python notebook

+Nyambok_ThoughtProcess - This document include the thought process document